ADHFMZ7/TitanPayProject/README.md

 Some javascript is also used in other parts of the program.

-- `sortBy(column)`: This function takes in a column number of an html table as input, and sorts it by the values in that column.
+- `sort(column)`: This function takes in a column number of an html table as input, and sorts it by the values in that column.